ashleychontos/pySYD/docs/library/about.rst

 Several tools have been developed to solve related scientific and data analysis problems.
 We have compiled a list of software packages that performs similar or complementary analyses.

+ * ``AMP``:
+   - language:
+   - reference:
+   - documentation: no
+   - publicly available: no
+   - requires license: n/a

  * ``A2Z``: determining global parameters of the oscillations of solar-like stars
     - language: `?`
     - reference: yes <https://ui.adsabs.harvard.edu/abs/2010A%26A...511A..46M>